-- 2.1 This document underlies the principles enshrined in 'Inspecting safeguarding in early years, education and skills settings' (guidance for inspectors undertaking inspection under the common inspection framework last updated August 2016) and in 'Working together to safeguard children' (statutory guidance on inter-agency working to safeguard and promote the welfare of children last updated July 2018) as well as the documents entitled 'School Staffing (England) (Amendment) Regulations 2012' and 'Keeping Children Safe in Education' (updated September 2018). - 2.2 The purpose is to ensure that a fair and consistent procedure is applied to all employees, having regard to the nature of their employment. - 2.3 The purpose is also to ensure that safer recruitment procedures are followed in line with best practice to identify people who may be unsuitable to work with children, and additionally to ensure that those who come into regular contact with pupils (this may include individuals such as volunteers, contractors (and their employees) and supply staff) are checked as to their suitability. - 2.4 It is important that all staff have appropriate training, induction and appraisal so that they understand their roles and responsibilities and are confident about carrying them out. - 2.5 These procedures apply to all employees (and potential employees) of the academy.
+- 2.1 This document underlies the principles enshrined in 'Inspecting safeguarding in early years, education and skills settings' (guidance for inspectors undertaking inspection under the common inspection framework last updated September 2019) and in 'Working together to safeguard children' (statutory guidance on inter-agency working to safeguard and promote the welfare of children last updated July 2018) as well as the documents entitled 'School Staffing (England) (Amendment) Regulations 2012' and 'Keeping Children Safe in Education' 2019. - 2.2 The purpose is to ensure that a fair and consistent procedure is applied to all employees, having regard to the nature of their employment. - 2.3 The purpose is also to ensure that safer recruitment procedures are followed in line with best practice to identify people who may be unsuitable to work with children, and additionally to ensure that those who come into regular contact with pupils are assessed as to their suitability (this will include individuals such as volunteers and supply staff, and may also extend to contractors and their employees). - 2.4 It is important that all staff have appropriate training, induction and appraisal so that they understand their roles and responsibilities and are confident about carrying them out. - 2.5 These procedures apply to all employees (and potential employees) of the academy.
 Nothing in these procedures is intended to contravene the statutory rights, duties and obligations of those individuals.